django-cms/django-cms/docs/extending_cms/toolbar.rst

 However, there's already a menu added by the CMS which provides access to various admin views, so you might want to add your menu as a sub menu there.
-To do this, you can use positional insertion coupled with the fact that :meth:`cms.toolbar.toolbar.CMSToolbar.get_menu` will return already existing menus::
+To do this, you can use positional insertion coupled with the fact that :meth:`cms.toolbar.toolbar.CMSToolbar.get_or_create_menu` will return already existing menus::